slatedocs/slate/source/includes/_endpoint-variable.md

-description | string | Optional longer string id | string | Immutable internal identifier discarded | boolean | Whether the variable should be hidden from most views; default: false derived | Whether the variable is a function of another; default: false type | string | The string type name, one of "numeric", "text", "categorical", "datetime", "categorical_array", or "multiple_response" subvariables | array of URLs | For arrays, array of (ordered) references to subvariables subvariables_catalog | URL | For arrays, link to a Shoji Catalog of subvariables
+description | string | Optional longer string id | string | Immutable internal identifier discarded | boolean | Whether the variable should be hidden from most views; default: false derived | boolean | Whether the variable is a function of another; default: false type | string | The string type name, one of "numeric", "text", "categorical", "datetime", "categorical_array", or "multiple_response" subvariables | array of URLs | For arrays, array of (ordered) references to subvariables subvariables_catalog | URL | For arrays, link to a Shoji Catalog of subvariables